DataDog/documentation/content/en/database_monitoring/setup_sql_server/rds.md

 ## Grant the Agent access

-The Datadog Agent requires read-only access to the database server in order to collect statistics and queries.
+The Datadog Agent requires read-only access to the database server to collect statistics and queries.

 Create a read-only login to connect to your server and grant the required permissions: